The bench press is one of the best strengthening exercises you can do.

 First off, the Bulldog grip is a style that positions the bar lower in your palm with a slight radial deviation of the wrist (with your fingertips pinching the bar) allowing you to maintain a near-neutral position to transmit the force of the weight optimally to your chest and upper body.

-Technically, this grip can be used to help stabilize the wrist during a bench press similar to the grip mentioned earlier in the article.
-Use the style that you’re most comfortable with, but most importantly doesn’t aggravate your wrists.
+Technically, this grip can help stabilize the wrist during a bench press, similar to the grip mentioned earlier in the article.
+Use the style that you’re most comfortable with, but most importantly, doesn’t aggravate your wrists.

 Should I do a dumbbell bench press instead?

-Another training modification to consider is skipping the bench press using the bar and using dumbbells (depending on the amount of weight you’re wanting to use).
+Another training modification to consider is skipping the bench press using the bar and using dumbbells (depending on the amount of weight).
 By grasping the dumbbells, you’ll stabilize your wrists in a neutral position almost automatically.

 Should I use wrist straps when I bench press?

-If you’re having issues with wrist pain while bench pressing due to having weak muscles or limited flexibility, you can consider using wrist wraps.
-Wrist wraps can help stabilize the muscles that extend or flex the wrist and keep it in a neutral position, and less likely to move with increased forces from the weight of the bar.
+If you have issues with wrist pain while bench pressing due to having weak muscles or limited flexibility, you can consider using wrist wraps.
+Wrist wraps can help stabilize the muscles that extend or flex the wrist to keep it in a neutral position.
+That way, it’s less likely to move with increased forces from the weight of the bar.

-The only issue with this is that you can become dependent on wrist wraps and not allow the muscles that extend and flex your wrist to become stronger.
+The only issue is you can become dependent on wrist wraps and not allow the muscles that extend and flex your wrist to become stronger.
 You’ll also lose flexibility in these muscles and, eventually, strength in the bench press.

 About The Author